matthodan/jekyll-asset-pipeline/README.md

 5. Instead of running the `jekyll` command to compile your site, you should use Octopress' rake commands (e.g. `rake generate`) as outlined [here](http://octopress.org/docs/blogging/).

-If you have any difficulties using Jekyll Asset Pipeline with Octopress, please [open an issue](http://github.com/kitsched/japr/issues).
+If you have any difficulties using JAPR with Octopress, please [open an issue](http://github.com/kitsched/japr/issues).

 ## Contribute

-You can contribute to the Jekyll Asset Pipeline by submitting a pull request [via GitHub](https://github.com/matthodan/japr).
+You can contribute to the JAPR by submitting a pull request [via GitHub](https://github.com/matthodan/japr).
 I have identified the following areas for improvement:

-- __Tests, tests, tests.__  I'm embarrassed to say that I didn't write a single test while building Jekyll Asset Pipeline.
+- __Tests, tests, tests.__  I'm embarrassed to say that I didn't write a single test while building JAPR.
 This started as a hack for my blog and quickly grew into a library as I tweaked it to support my own needs.  **This project is now fully tested.**
-- __Handle remote assets.__ Right now, Jekyll Asset Pipeline does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
+- __Handle remote assets.__ Right now, JAPR does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
 Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which I thought was pretty interesting.
 That said, I think it is generally better to keep remote assets separate so that they load asynchronously.  **After some thought, I've decided that this is not a priority.
 If you disagree, let me know.**
 - __Successive preprocessing.__ Currently you can only preprocess a file once.
-It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled.  **As of v0.1.0, Jekyll Asset Pipeline now supports successive preprocessing.**
+It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled.  **As of v0.1.0, JAPR now supports successive preprocessing.**

 Feel free to message me on [Twitter](http://twitter.com/matthodan) or [Facebook](http://facebook.com/matthodan).

 ## Community

-- Here is a list of [sites that use Jekyll Asset Pipeline Reborn](http://github.com/kitsched/japr/wiki/Sites-that-use-JAPR).
+- Here is a list of [sites that use JAPR](http://github.com/kitsched/japr/wiki/Sites-that-use-JAPR).
 Feel free to add your site to the list if you want.

 ## Credits

-As I was building Jekyll Asset Pipeline, I came across a number of tools that I was able to draw inspiration and best practices from, but one stood out in particular...
+As I was building JAPR, I came across a number of tools that I was able to draw inspiration and best practices from, but one stood out in particular...
 I have to give credit to [Moshen](https://github.com/moshen/) for creating the [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler).

 I also have to give credit to [Mojombo](https://github.com/mojombo) for creating [Jekyll](https://github.com/mojombo/jekyll) in the first place.

 ## License

-Jekyll Asset Pipeline is released under the [MIT License](http://opensource.org/licenses/MIT).
+JAPR is released under the [MIT License](http://opensource.org/licenses/MIT).

 ---